itthinx/decent-comments/readme.txt

 = 1.5.0 =
 This release provides an improvement so that comments on one or more post types can be shown.
 Previously, we could only restrict the comments shown to a single post type, now we can use several.
+This new version also updated several translations and adds the Catalan translation.